DN2

 The stimulus package was not the last the Republicans would hear of Obama.
 He would soon embark on a 14-month healthcare reform when foe and friend were more concerned about the ailing economy.

 At last, the Republicans, thought, the President had found a rope with which to hang himself by having the middle class pay medical bills for the jobless and the aged.
-They didn’t have to dirt their hands.
+They didn’t have to dirty their hands.
 The man was suicidal, so they thought.

 “When the bill passed without a single Republican vote in March 2010, it was an undoubted tribute to Obama’s perseverance and economic foresight but it was a political disaster,” wrote Tonny-Allen Mills in the Sunday Times.
 American lawmakers were now rigidly divided and soon Republicans would wrestle the control of the lower House from the Democrats when they lost their majority.

-Obama would do the same bailing out,iconic American corporations such as Chrysler and General Motors when his rivals were against the use of public funds to resuscitate businesses already on their deathbeds.
+Obama would do the same bailing out, iconic American corporations such as Chrysler and General Motors when his rivals were against the use of public funds to resuscitate businesses already on their deathbeds.

 The gamble paid off and the car makers are back on track with GM opening Jeep plants in China.
 Voters in the US car belt thanked him at the ballot box.